ibm-cloud-docs/sell/ts-tgz.md

 # Why can't I validate or publish my software?
 {: #tgz-import-error}
 {: troubleshoot}

+If the files in your source repository were changed after you imported your software, you might not be able to validate your product or access it in your private catalog.
+{: shortdesc}

 You imported your software package as a `.tgz` file from the Software tab in Partner Center, but you can't validate it.
 In your Schematics logs, the following message is displayed:
 {: tsSymptoms}